ddemaree/demaree-next/content/notes/2015/2015-04-17-quick-impressions-of-three-new-apple-products.md

 ----

-The laptop I <i>did</i>&nbsp;buy—well, that I had work buy, not at this Apple Store visit but over a week ago, via a byzantine corporate procurement system—is the new 13-inch MacBook Pro with Force Touch trackpad.
+The laptop I _did_ buy — well, that I had work buy, not at this Apple Store visit but over a week ago, via a byzantine corporate procurement system — is the new 13-inch MacBook Pro with Force Touch trackpad.

 My 13-inch MacBook Pro replaces one of the first-gen, 15-inch retina MacBook Pros from 2012.
 Three years in, it remains the fastest computer I have ever personally used.
-This 13-inch is a step down in raw speed—its Core i7 chip is clocked higher, but only dual core, whereas my 15-inch is quad-core—but a lot lighter, with much better battery life.
+This 13-inch is a step down in raw speed (its Core i7 chip is clocked higher, but only dual core, whereas my 15-inch is quad-core) but a lot lighter, with much better battery life.
 I’m finding it a good trade-off.

 Force Touch is as amazing on this laptop as on the new MacBook.
 The actual force click actions are a little gimmicky, but cool.
 I wouldn’t say Force Touch is a reason to buy this laptop, but it’s nice that it’s here.